2020 Gjerdrum landslide: Background

+There have previously been landslides in Gjerdrum municipality.
+During the night between 20 and 21 October 1924, a landslide destroyed several farms and damaged 1600 metres of road.
+In 1973 there was a landslide at Ask.
+A 1980 landslide was near the south end of the 2020 landslide.
+In 2014, a landslide destroyed two houses.

 In July 2008, an article published in Romerikes Blad stated that hydrologist and geologist Steinar Myrabø had warned the municipality of soil erosion and the potential risk of a landslide, calling for a halt in construction at Nystulia on behalf of Norwegian Society for the Conservation of Nature's local chapter.
 In November 2020 a hiking path was constructed 150 m westwards of the later slide area.
 The photos of heavy machinery initiated public concern.
 But the path and the slide area are separated by two small ridges and the Fjelstadbekken stream.

 According to the broadcaster NRK, intense rain in the days before the incident may have caused soil movements in the area.
 The Nannestad municipality next to Gjerdrum evacuated a hamlet on 15 December 2020 after a small landslide nearby.

 Search and recovery operations

 The first reports of the landslide were made at 3:51 am on 30 December 2020.
 10 people were injured, with 26 initially reported missing, though it was later determined that the actual number of missing persons was 10.

 On New Year's Day, assistance from Sweden was requested; a 14-person Urban Search and Rescue team from Sweden worked onsite, and was released the same evening after the arrival of additional Norwegian rescue personnel.

 By 1 January 2021 details of the ten people missing were published by police.
 The same day, the first casualty was reported.
 Early on 2 January, the body of a second victim was found, and later that day two more people were found dead.
 On 3 January, three more people were found dead, bringing the death toll to seven.
 Three people still remained missing, with searches continuing.

 On 5 January 2021 the Norwegian authorities stated they no longer held out any hope of finding further survivors.
 At that time, three people were still missing.

 A video released by the police on 6 January shows a rescue helicopter over the landslide, searching for survivors.
 The video is recorded by a police helicopter, and from the communications one can hear how they are trying to guide the rescue helicopter to the potential survivors' location.